Average MCAT Score

 Learn more about our editorial process

-The average MCAT score of test-takers in the past three years is 500.7, the lowest score in the past five years.
+The current average MCAT score of all test-takers is the lowest it’s been since 2018.

 Data Summary

-• checkThe average MCAT score for all test-takers is 500.7.Note Reference [1]
+• checkThe average MCAT score for all test-takers is 500.5.

-• checkThe average MCAT score for all medical school applicants who ended up enrolling was 511.7.Note Reference [2]
+• checkThe average MCAT score for all medical school enrollees was 511.8.

-• checkIn 2024, the average score for psychological, social, and biological foundations of behavior was the highest of all the sections at 125.9.Note Reference [1]
+• checkAs of 2025, the average score for the psychological, social, and biological foundations of behavior section is 125.9, the highest of all sections.

-• checkThe average overall GPA of applicants was 3.64, while those who enrolled had an average overall GPA of 3.77.Note Reference [2]
+• checkThe average overall GPA of applicants was 3.66, while those who enrolled had an average overall GPA of 3.79.

 The Medical College Admissions Test (MCAT) is a standardized test used by medical schools to evaluate test takers’ readiness for graduate school.
 MCAT scores and GPAs are heavily weighed in the admissions process and judged to be strong indicators of how students will perform in medical school.

 This article focuses on the scores of students pursuing a medical degree (M.D.) at medical school.
-However, osteopathic schools, which grant the doctor of osteopathic medicine (D.O.) degree, also use MCAT scores for admission.
-Someone who graduates from either type of institution becomes a physician, but the focuses of each path are different.
+However, osteopathic schools, which grant the doctor of osteopathic medicine (D.O.) degree, also require applicants to submit MCAT scores.
+Someone who graduates from either type of institution becomes a physician, but the focus of each path is different.

-Keep reading to learn more about the national average MCAT score, national average MCAT scores broken down by section, average scores from some of the top medical programs in the country, and to learn from an expert on what medical schools look for in a candidate.
+Keep reading to learn more about the national average MCAT score, national average MCAT scores broken down by section, and average scores from some of the top medical programs in the country.
+We also spoke to an expert about what medical schools look for in a candidate.

 Average MCAT Scores